-In this sub-section we examine how the reputation of the economics department with which an individual is affiliated is related to the quantity and quality measures that we believe may determine reputation.
+reputation.
 We have argued that the market for scholars makes the reputation of one's department a proxy for one's own reputation and thus a reflection of the roles of quantity and quality of research in generating reputation.
 In order to maintain the assumption that a department of a given reputation is "purchasing" scholars' attributes, we arbitrarily restrict the samples in this section to departments with at least 10 full professors (so that presumably an individual's reputation has only a small part in establishing the reputation of the collective and problems of reverse causation are minimized).
 This reduces the number of observations from 1339 to 1188 (and the number of departments to 66).18

-The determinants of the scholarly reputation of the scholars (proxied by the reputation of their departments) are presented in Table 4.
-Included in all the equations but not shown in the table are the effects of experience, alphabetical position, being an econometrician and gender.
+The determinants of the scholarly reputations of the scholars (proxied by the reputations of their departments) are presented in Table 4.
+Included in all the equations, but not shown in the table, are the effects of experience, alphabetical position, being an econometrician and gender.
 None of the last three came close to statistical significance in any of the estimates.
 Given the importance of size, the number of full professors in a department is held constant and is unsurprisingly highly significant in increasing a department's reputation.

-Columns (1) and (5) present results analogous to those in Columns (1) and (4) of Table 3, except that here we also present the estimated effect of the year of the scholar's first SSCI-indexed paper.
-We treat the publication ranking so that a higher number indicates a higher rank, and thus that all the independent variables with positive (negative) coefficients indicate an improvement in the rankings.
-In untabulated estimates younger authors (those whose first papers are more recent) are associated with departments with higher reputational rankings.
+Columns (1) and (5) present results analogous to those in Columns (1) and (4) of Table 3.
+We again treat the publication ranking so that a higher number indicates a higher rank, and thus that all the independent variables with positive (negative) coefficients indicate an improvement in the rankings.
+In non-tabulated estimates younger authors (those whose first papers are more recent) are associated with departments with higher reputational rankings.
 Holding this measure constant may be important and may reflect the crucial nature of one's first publication (Siow, 1991); but the result is at least partly an artifact of the sample selection criterion we have used-full professors.
-Those scholars who become full professors earlier tend to be associated with schools with higher reputations.19 This outcome may result from higher-ranked schools having sufficient resources to buy an option by gambling on very promising younger researchers.
+Those scholars who become full professors earlier tend to be associated with schools with higher reputations.
+This outcome may result from higher-ranked schools having sufficient resources to buy an option by gambling on very promising younger researchers.